 - Primary level, with children aged from 5 years old to 11 years old (Standards 1 to 6) as an English speaking accompanying adult.

 - Secondary level, with older students, aged between 12 and 16 years.
 Experience of teaching would be helpful but is not essential.
 What is most important is your willingness and ability to dedicate yourself and your time.

 - General support, in the office, or with general maintenance and domestic duties.

 - Construction Work, helping with the varied building projects in the school and other local sites.

-The Ashram and schools would like commitments for a minimum of a one-month period of time, longer if possible.
+The schools would like commitments for a minimum of a one-month period of time, longer if possible.